Who Invented the Slot Machine?

 This changed the design of every slot, adding more games as developers looked for ways to increase the enjoyment of their players.
 They introduced state-of-the-art graphics, music, effects and animations, among many desirable features.
 Since online slots were developed, they made gambling more mainstream.
 This is due to the ability to play safely, enhanced security features and payment options.
 There is no slowing down in the online casino business as slots are even overtaking table games.
 The future can only get brighter.

 Some countries do not allow gambling.
-For examples, casinos in India are not a common thing.
+For example, in India the legality of gambling is a gray zone and online casinos are therefore not a common thing.
 This is because only a few states of this great nation allow gambling.
 According to India’s Public Gambling Act of 1867, it is illegal to run or be in charge of a casino.
 Breaking this rule attracts a fine of Rs.200 or 3 months imprisonment.
 The act also prohibits people from visiting casinos, and anyone who breaks the rule faces a penalty of a Rs.100 fine or one-month imprisonment.